Affiliate links on Android Authority may earn us a commission. Learn more.

 Facebook Business Suite

-Facebook Business Manager (formerly Facebook Pages Manager) is, well, an app for managing your business on Facebook.
+Facebook Business Suite (formerly Facebook Pages Manager) is, well, an app for managing your business on Facebook.
 It’s useful for interacting with your followers, checking page notifications, seeing analytics about your page, and even responding to messages.
 The main Facebook app recommends downloading this if you even try to manage your page from the main Facebook app.
 It is a bit buggy according to Google Play reviews, but it works most of the time for most things.

 Meta Ads Manager